-- Most College of Engineering classrooms offer the ability to stream live via Zoom on a computer located at the instructor lectern.
+- Most Michigan Engineering classrooms offer the ability to stream live via Zoom on a computer located at the instructor’s lectern.

 - Streaming is separate from a room’s built-in lecture capture service, but both can be used simultaneously.

 - Using the computer in the room to stream allows instructors to take advantage of the built-in whiteboard cameras and wireless microphone systems.